 - I observe the proposed AIP to make an in-person assessment of whether he/she needs a guardian

 - I prepare the case to persuade the court that the proposed AIP is incapacitated, and of the appropriateness of your appointment as guardian

 - I prepare a carefully-drafted Petition to the court

 - I cooperate with the court evaluator that the judge appoints to investigate the case

 - I represent you at the court hearing

-- I prepare a carefully-drafted order for the judge to sign, appointing the guardian
+- I prepare a carefully-drafted Judgment and Order for the judge to sign, appointing you as the guardian

-- After you are appointed, I prepare all Reports required of the guardian
+- After you are appointed, I prepare all Reports required of you as guardian

 I am an active member of the Elder Law and Special Needs Section of the New York State Bar Association and of the Committee on Legal Problems of the Aging of the New York City Bar Association.